 Designed by Rem Koolhaas, the wedgy Casa da Musica sits like a Jawa Sandcrawler along the Rotunda da Boavista.
 The best way to experience it is surely to go to a concert here, though it’s worth having a look for the architecture alone.

 I must confess I’m not usually a fan of Koolhaas—I can’t help but think of designs like De Rotterdam or the CCTV building in Beijing as horribly grandiose and oppressive.
 But Casa da Musica feels quirky and approachable instead, contrasting wonderfully against the traditional houses that surround it.

-Rota do Cha has a dazzling menu of over 300 teas from around the world, served in a quiet leafy tea garden in a residential street.
-It’s a wonderful local spot where you can escape the city or, as I did, camp out for a while to do some work.
+While we are on the topic of drinks, the hidden Rota do Cha has a dazzling menu of over 300 teas from around the world, served in a quiet leafy tea garden in a residential street.
+It’s a wonderful local spot where you can escape the noise of the city.

 When to visit Porto